Tennis-Job done, Berrettini off to watch Ajla

 The seventh seed broke early in each of the sets and, although Wimbledon debutant Ivashka produced a mini recovery to claw his way back from 5-1 down in the second, the result never seemed to be in doubt on a sun-soaked Court 12.

-A sanguine dropshot from Berrettini ended the 79th-ranked Belarusian’s challenge, leaving the Italian to look forward to a last-eight meeting with either German fourth seed Alexander Zverev or Canadian 16th seed Felix Auger-Aliassime.
+A sanguine dropshot from Berrettini ended the 79th-ranked Belarusian’s challenge, leaving the Italian to look forward to a last-eight meeting with Canadian 16th seed Felix Auger-Aliassime who beat fourth seed Alexander Zverev.

 “I’m pretty happy for the level, for the intensity, for my mindset over all the games and stuff.
 I was pretty focused,” Berrettini told reporters after emulating fellow Italian Davide Sanguinetti’s 1998 feat of reaching the quarters.